Agricultural land investments [GN17]

 - When working out if a target entity is a land entity, investors from these countries may disregard interests in land that are used wholly and exclusively for a primary production business.
 If the action is another type of significant action or notifiable action under Australia’s Foreign Investment Framework this will still apply (for example, acquiring a substantial interest in an Australian entity above the applicable threshold).

-- For Singaporean and Thai investors who propose to acquire land which is being used wholly and exclusively for a primary production business, it is a notifiable and significant action if the land is valued at more than $50 million.
+- For Thai investors who propose to acquire land which is being used wholly and exclusively for a primary production business, it is a notifiable and significant action if the land is valued at more than $50 million.

 Exemptions for owners or operators of wind or solar power stations